-Belly Weapon: your default Shredder is a versatile, easy to use weapon with a long effective range.
-Generally, there is no need to replace it.
+Nose Cannon and Belly Weapon: your default Vektor and Shredder are versatile, easy to use weapons with a long effective range.
+Generally, there is no need to replace them.

 Tail Weapon: your default Drake is “good enough” when dealing with ground and air targets, and it works well in combination with Shredder.
 However, if you don’t have a stable crew, a Walker might do a better job of attracting gunners, and it’s an effective anti-air machinegun.